DeanoC/devon/README.md

 # Devon -Texture viewer using al2o3 and the-forge #

-Currently it can do ordinary formats via @nothings stb.
+Currently it can do

+ordinary formats via @nothings stb.

 EXR via @syoyo tiny exr.

-Basis u files via @richgel999 . tiny ktx and dds.
+Basis u files via @richgel999

+tiny ktx and dds via me @DeanoC.

+Use @TheForge_FX for rendering.

 Can decompress BC1-5 + 7 + ETC1 + ASTC LDR if no HW support.
-Use @TheForge_FX for rendering.

 RGBA selector and signed viewing.
 View each array slices and mip map level.